AmanoTeam/Pino/README.md

 - Outdated libraries on Android 5 and 6
   - Since Termux has dropped support for Android 5 and 6, you will only get up-to-date packages when targeting Android 7 or newer.

+## ABIs

+The NDK has its own page explaining its supported architectures and ABIs (see [Android ABIs](https://developer.android.com/ndk/guides/abis)), but since Pino differs from the Clang NDK in some aspects, this section covers the specifics of Pino and compares the behavior of both:

+### `armeabi-v7a`

+This refers to the ARMv7-A system architecture.
+Just like the Clang NDK, Pino uses `softfp` hardware floating-point and generates code in `Thumb-2` mode by default.

+The Clang NDK defaults to using the `VFPv3-D32` floating-point unit along with the **ARM Advanced SIMD (Neon)** extension.
+Pino, however, defaults to using the `VFPv3-D16` floating-point unit and disables the Neon extension by default.

+The reason for using `VFPv3-D16` instead of `VFPv3-D32` and disabling Neon is to support backward compatibility with older hardware.
+When first introduced in the NDK, the ARMv7-A target didn't require `VFPv3-D32` and `Neon`; they were completely optional features, so there might still be hardware around that doesn't support these instruction sets.
+Also, not everyone needs those fancy floating-point operations.
+If for some reason you do, enable it manually.

+### `arm64-v8a`

+This refers to the ARMv8 system architecture.
+Pino enables PAC (Pointer Authentication Code) and BTI (Branch Target Identification) by default for this architecture, while on the Clang NDK, these features are optional.
+Other than that, there are no differences between Pino and the Clang NDK.

+### `x86`

+This refers to the i386 system architecture.
+GCC supports all the instructions that Clang supports.
+Just like the Clang NDK, GCC also assumes a 16-byte stack alignment before a function call.
+There are no additional differences between the ABI supported by Pino and the ABI supported by the Clang NDK.

+### `x86_64`

+This refers to the x64 system architecture.
+GCC supports all the instructions that Clang supports.
+There are no additional differences between the ABI supported by Pino and the ABI supported by the Clang NDK.

+### `riscv64`

+This refers to the RISC-V system architecture.
+There is currently very little information about this ABI in the Android ecosystem, so I can't make a proper comparison.
+Pino emits code for the `rv64gc` architecture on the `lp64d` ABI by default.

+### `armeabi`

+This refers to the ARMv5TE system architecture.
+It uses `softfp` hardware floating-point and generates code in `Thumb-1` mode.
+The `VFPv2` floating-point unit is the default, without the Neon extension.

+This architecture is no longer supported by the Android NDK, but it is available in Pino for anyone interested.

+For some time, it was the only supported architecture in the Android ecosystem.
+Devices manufactured with this specific CPU stopped being a thing around 2012.
+By 2015, most newer 32-bit ARM devices were using ARMv7-A instead.

+### `mips`

+This refers to the mips32r2 system architecture.
+It uses `hard` hardware floating-point.
+It generates code targeting the 32-bit ABI by default, optionally supporting the o32 ABI as well.

+This architecture is no longer supported by the Android NDK, but it is available in Pino for anyone interested.

+### `mips64`

+This refers to the mips64r6 system architecture.
+It uses `hard` hardware floating-point.
+It generates code targeting the 64-bit ABI by default.

+This architecture is no longer supported by the Android NDK, but it is available in Pino for anyone interested.

 ## Releases

 The current release is based on GCC 15 and supports cross-compiling software to all major Android architectures (`arm`, `arm64`, `x86`, and `x86_64`).
 There is also experimental support for the `riscv64` architecture.